Hypervolemia: types, causes, symptoms and treatment. Hypervolemia. What you need to know about excess fluid in the body Pulmonary hypervolemia

 • Signs of hypervolemia

-Inherent severe manifestations of hypervolemia: increased body weight, damage to urination and separation of the trace, flabby eunuchoidism, slightly hypertensive eunuchoidism, dry skin, dry mouth, shortness of breath, impotence, headaches, shortness of breath.
+Typical severe manifestations of hypervolemia: increased body weight, damage to urination and separation of the trace, flabby eunuchoidism, mildly hypertensive eunuchoidism, dry skin, dry mouth, shortness of breath, impotence, headaches, difficulty breathing.

-Normocythemic hypervolemia is revealed by an equivalent increase in the size of the cleanest parts and a weak proportion of the size of the circulating blood.
-The hematocrit (Ht) is about generally accepted standards.
-Oligocythemic hypervolemia is characterized by an increase in the total blood volume.
-The Ht indicator is below the generally accepted standards.
+Normocythemic hypervolemia is revealed by an equivalent increase in the size of the purest parts and the weak fraction of the size of the circulating blood.
+The hematocrit (Ht) indicator is close to generally accepted standards.
+Oligocythemic hypervolemia is characterized by an increase in total blood volume.
+The Ht indicator is lower than generally accepted standards.

-Polycythemic hypervolemia is also detected by an increase in the total size of the blood, an increase in the number of its purest parts.
-Ht is above generally accepted standards.
+Polycythemic hypervolemia is also revealed by an increase in the total volume of blood and an increase in the number of its purest parts.
+Ht is higher than generally accepted standards.

 Diagnostics

-Diagnosis of hypervolemia is based on the effects of a selective survey of a patient, laboratory blood tests (to determine the proportion of erythrocytes and plasma), and urine analysis.
+Diagnosis of hypervolemia is based on the effects of a random interview with the patient, laboratory blood tests (to determine the proportion of red blood cells and plasma), and urine analysis.

 The following variants of hypervolemia are distinguished: